 As an integrated oil and gas company, MOL Group has a significant carbon footprint.
 Transparency concerning the footprint of MOL Group operations is a high priority.
-MOL Group's total carbon footprint includes the emissions not related to the Group's operations but to the use of our products or emissions generated by our suppliers (Scope-3).
+MOL Group's total carbon footprint includes the emissions not related to the Group's operations but to the use of our products or emissions generated by our suppliers (Scope 3).
 Information on MOL Group's GHG Scope 3 emissions, including a detailed breakdown and supportive narrative, can be obtained in the Data Library, the Annual Report and on the Group website via the following link: https://molgroup.info/en/investor-relations/publications#nav-annual-reports

-For the 2019 Annual Report, two new lines were introduced in the calculation of Scope 3 emissions to more accurately reflect the total footprint of the Group:
+For the 2020 Annual Report, new lines were introduced in the calculation of Scope 3 emissions to more accurately reflect the total footbrint of the Group:

 Category 1.
-Purchased Goods and Services (bio-fuel for blending): MOL Group has historically included in its Scope 3 calculation the footprint of the externally produced crude oil and purchased by MOL for processing in the Group's refineries.
-For the 2019 Scope 3 calculation, MOL Group likewise includes the footprint of the biofuel produced externally and purchased for the blending into the Group's fuel.
+Purchased Goods and Services (bio-fuel for blending and purchased petroleum product for using as feedstock): MOL Group includes in its Scope 3 calculation the footprint of the externally produced crude oil purchased by MOL for processing in the Group's refineries.
+MOL Group also includes the footprint of the biofuel produced externally and purchased for the blending into the Group's fuel.
 In line with EU regulation, each biofuel purchase transaction includes the CO2 footprint of its production.
-For the calculation of CO2 emissions, MOL Group applies CO2 conversion factors from the Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (LINK)
+For the calculation of CO2 emissions, MOL Group uses the average-data method calculation and applies CO2 conversion factors from the Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (LINK)